Make the most of your fertility plan with foliar nutrition

 Take the next step towards a foliar application

-Keep in mind that foliar applications are unlikely to double your yield potential, instead, they will "top-up" your nutrients so your crop can finish the season strong.
+When applying a foliar nutrient, it's important to keep expectations in check.
+They will "top-up" your nutrients so your crop can finish the season strong, which may impact yield or quality.
 Below are some important tips when using foliar nutrient applications:

 Make sure the manufacturer has done their homework with tank mixes and will be able to support any issues that might arise.

 The decision to use a foliar nutrient application is an agronomic decision that should focus on crop health and return on investment.
 Do not base yours on emotion and whether you can save money by not applying it.
-Increasing your net return per acre is the best way to use your land asset to its full potential.
 Our team will be there to support you through the entire decision-making process.
 Talk to your local Cargill representative to discuss foliar nutrients for your farm.

 Steve Ganczar